 Stretching from Stanwell Park to Eden, the South Coast is a region of unspoilt natural beauty.
 It has more than 30 national parks, crystal-clear bays and lakes, uncrowded beaches, beautiful rivers and the whitest sand in the world at Hyams Beach in Jervis Bay.
 For more information about what to see and do in this region, go to visitnsw.com/destinations/south-coast

 The aim is to build consideration and intention to visit the different holiday zones in conjunction with the state’s key experiences.
 These include:

 - Nature and National Parks

 - Arts, Heritage and Culture

 - Regional Events and Festivals

 Destination NSW’s approach is led by multi-tiered brand, retail and industry partnership advertising which is supported by publicity, trade marketing and digital programs.
-To assist promotion of specific destinations within the holiday zones, Destination NSW also invests in partnership campaigns managed by the state’s Regional Tourism Organisations (RTOs) and their supporting partners.
+To assist promotion of specific destinations within the holiday zones, Destination NSW also invests in partnership campaigns managed by the state’s Destination Networks (DNs) and their supporting partners.

 Key target markets are Sydney, regional NSW and the ACT, South East Queensland and regional Victoria.

 Destination NSW offers many opportunities for partners to be involved in marketing activities for regional NSW.
 These include:

 - Travel Guides and Apps: produced by Destination NSW in partnership with the industry and distributed online and via partner networks.